 Principal divisions Principal tasks comply with relevant laws, regulations, and standards, and assist the organization in obtaining relevant quality management certification.
 10. Data analysis and reporting: Collect, analyze and report quality-related data and indicators to help the management make decisions and continue to improve the quality management system.
-Establishment of quality culture: Promote the establishment of a quality culture within the organization, encourage employees' attention and commitment to quality and achieve the goal of full participation in quality management.
-Quality document management: Documented information related to the quality management system is controlled, distributed and retrieved to ensure its accuracy, completeness and easy access 13.
-Review: Conduct internal and external reviews to ensure the effectiveness and compliance of the quality management system.
-Plant Affair Division Production planning and progress control.
-Supervises the operation of the Company's plan affair system.
-Management of bonded warehouses and handling of bonded matters.
-Inventory management and control over the delivery and receipt of raw materials and semi-finished products.
-Arrangement, notification, preparation, and confirmation of sales.
-Responsible for the warehousing and logistics management of finished goods.
-Responsible for the watchousing and logistics management of ministed goods.
-Evaluation, design, production and improvement of new product molds, clamps, jigs and gauging tools.
-Manage the manufacturing and processing of products, and keep track of the progress of Injection Mold Department Waininge the manufacturing and processing of products, and keep track of the progress of production.
+11. Establishment of quality culture: Promote the establishment of a quality culture within the organization, encourage employees' attention and commitment to quality and achieve the goal of full participation in quality management.
+12. Quality document management: Documented information related to the quality management system is controlled, distributed and retrieved to ensure its accuracy, completeness and easy access 13.
+Review: Conduct internal and external reviews to ensure the effectiveness and Plant Affair Division compliance of the quality management system.
+1. Production planning and progress control.
+2. Supervises the operation of the Company's plan affair system.
+3. Management of bonded warehouses and handling of bonded matters.
+4. Inventory management and control over the delivery and receipt of raw materials and semi-finished products.
+5. Arrangement, notification, preparation, and confirmation of sales.
+6. Responsible for the warehousing and logistics management of finished goods.
+Injection Mold Department Evaluation, design, production and improvement of new product molds.
+Design, production and improvement of new product molds, clamps, jigs and gauging tools.
+Manage the manufacturing and processing of products, and keep track of the progress of production.
 Maintenance of manufacturing related equipment and improvement of manufacturing process.
-Supervision and deployment of personnel, education management, and SOP formulation and maintenance.6.
-Execute quality and process control audit.7.
+Supervision and deployment of personnel, education management, and SOP formulation and maintenance.
+Execute quality and process control audit.
 Analysis and countermeasures for quality anomalies and customer complaints.
-Production Department Manage and optimize the production process to ensure that the production department operates effectively, produces high-quality products, and achieves the company's goals in terms of cost and time.
+Production Department Analysis and countermeasures for quanty anomanes and customer complaints.
+Manage and optimize the production process to ensure that the production department operates effectively, produces high-quality products, and achieves the company's goals in terms of cost and time.
 Through the self-development of jigs and molds, and the introduction of new production technology and methods, the personnel and technology encountered in the production process, including equipment failure and quality problems, are resolved.
 Production equipment maintenance.
 Establish equipment data, maintenance standards, and maintenance records for maintenance personnel to refer to and perform important tasks such as regular maintenance, repair and improvement of equipment.
 Execute work safety and health management for employees to ensure compliance with safety regulations and production procedures during the production process.
 Formulate production performance management measures, define relevant rules and regulations for production bonuses and penalties based on production line workstations, workload intensity, technical aspects, machine operations and execution capabilities.
 This allows operational personnel to receive reasonable bonuses in accordance with the company's regulations.
-Procurement Collect the market information of various materials to effectively control the cost of material purchase.
+Procurement Department Collect the market information of various materials to effectively control the cost of material purchase.
 Analyze the internal and external environmental factors, determine the likelihood and impact of procurement risks and take responsive measures.
 Collecting opinions from relevant cross-departmental units, communicating procurement strategies, and adjusting procurement strategies.
-Department Select suitable third-party suppliers to meet customer orders or work orders for material procurement and outsourced processing of parts.
+Select suitable third-party suppliers to meet customer orders or work orders for material procurement and outsourced processing of parts.
 Evaluation of raw material suppliers and outsourced processing partners, periodic evaluation and vendor registration after evaluation.
 Responsible for coordinating the payment request after the supplier's delivery and